 KSJ was launched in 1983 under the guidance of founding director, Victor McElheny, and with the firm commitment of the Massachusetts Institute of Technology to a program with the potential to play a key role in enriching public understanding of science.
 It is part of the university’s acclaimed Program in Science, Society and Technology located in the MIT School of Humanities, Arts and Social Sciences.
 The KSJ vision was recognized early as an essential one in supporting and developing science journalism by the John S. and James L. Knight Foundation – the program’s primary funder – as well as the Alfred P. Sloan Foundation, the Mellon Foundation, and the Kavli Foundation.

 Since it began, the program has hosted more than 300 fellows, who continue to cover science across a range of platforms in the United States, including The New York Times, The Wall Street Journal, Forbes, Time, Scientific American, Science, the Associated Press, and broadcast outlets ranging from ABC News to CNN, as well as in numerous other countries.
-Future plans include the launching of a new science magazine, UnDark, and expanded support and outreach to the science writing community.
+The program launched a digital science magazine, Undark, in the spring of 2016 and is exploring new ways to support and interact with the global Future plans include the launching of a new science magazine, Undark, and is currently exploring other innovative ways to interact with and support the global science writing community.